mondeja/simple-icons-utils/README.md

 Inkscape the following repetitive tasks are followed: block width/height scale factor, see what is the maximum axis size (width or height), adjust that size to 24px, go to `Object` -> `Align and distribute`, and center in both axis.
-This can be automatized by next command:
+This can be automated by next command:

 ```bash
 bash utils/inkscape-scale-align-center.sh _review/twitter/original.svg _review/twitter/autofixed.svg